Darren0422/MySQL-Database/README.md

 <img width="1093" alt="Screenshot 2023-08-13 at 13 13 03" src="https://github.com/Darren0422/Databases/assets/134398985/233c373b-6c02-486c-9582-e7a34dc45086">

 ##### View all Project records
+When this option is selected, all the records from the "Projects" table in the database is displayed.

 ##### View all Architect records
+When this option is selected, all the records from the "Architects" table in the database is displayed.

 ##### View all Contractor records
+When this option is selected, all the records from the "Contractors" table in the database is displayed.

 ##### View all Customer records
+When this option is selected, all the records from the "Customers" table in the database is displayed.

 #### Exit
 When the user selects the "Exit" option, the program terminates.